esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

 Because reaching out isn't the last resort when everything else fails.
 It's the first reality we keep trying to avoid: we need help more than we need solutions.

-*Take a breath.*

 The writing that follows came from a season when I learned to speak honestly instead of performing politely.
 When "But then I prayed" became the turning point in every valley I walked through.

-Prayer—conversation with the Divine, with your deepest self, with what's Real—in the swamp doesn't look like prayer on the mountaintop.
+Prayer—conversation with the Divine, with your deepest self, with what's Real—in the swamp doesn't look like prayer on the mountaintop (or in a flashy church setting).
 Mountaintop prayer is full of gratitude and joy, hands raised, voice strong.
 Swamp prayer is different.

 Swamp prayer is:

 - Groaning when words won't come: "The Spirit helps us in our weakness.
-We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans"
+We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans" (Romans 8:26, The Message)
-- Crying out instead of composing: "I cry aloud; I lift up my voice for mercy"
+- Crying out instead of composing: "I cry aloud; I lift up my voice for mercy" (Psalm 142:1, The Message)
 - Complaining honestly instead of pretending piously: "How long?
 Will you forget me forever?
 How long will you hide your face from me?"
+(Psalm 13:1, The Message)
 - Questioning reality instead of defending platitudes: "Why do the wicked prosper?
 Why does injustice prevail?"
+(Jeremiah 12:1, The Message)

 In the swamp, you learn that honest conversation isn't about saying the right things.
 It's about saying the real things.

 You learn to speak like:

 - **The fugitive in the cave**: "I cry aloud...
-I pour out my complaint... no one cares for my life"
+I pour out my complaint... no one cares for my life" (Psalm 142, The Message)
-- **Jesus in the garden**: "Father, if it is possible, may this cup be taken from me"
+- **Jesus in the garden**: "Father, if it is possible, may this cup be taken from me" (Matthew 26:39, The Message)

 Notice what these moments have in common?
 They're honest.
 Painfully, uncomfortably, refreshingly honest.